Little Mix: Awards and achievements

 Little Mix was the first group to win The X Factor UK, becoming the first girl group to reach the final of the series, with their win marking the first time that a girl group had made it past week seven of the live shows.
 As of 2022, they remain the only girl group to have won the show.
-They remain as the winning act with the most number one songs from the series and the most 20 UK Top 40 singles.
-Their debut single "Wings", made them the only third winners from the show, to follow up their winner's single with a second number-one.
+They remain as the winning act with the most number-one songs from the series and the most 20 UK Top 40 singles.
+Their debut single "Wings", made them the only third winners from the show, to follow up their winner's single with a second number one.
 Their debut album DNA, reached number four on the US Billboard 200, setting a new record for the highest chart entry for a debut album by British girl group.
-It also had the highest chart entry there for female group’s debut album since Danity Kane in 2006.
+It also had the highest chart entry there for a female group's debut album since Danity Kane in 2006.

 In 2015, Black Magic reached number one on the UK Singles Chart, remaining at number one for three consecutive weeks, becoming the first single by a girl group to spend more than one week at number one since sugababes released "About You Now" in 2007.
 It became the first single by girl group in over a decade to achieve a platinum certification.
 In the same year Little Mix became the first UK girl group to have their first three studio albums debut in the top fifteen of the Billboard 200.
 It set a new record for the longest-charting album by a girl group on the UK Albums Chart.
 Shout Out to My Ex, became the group's fourth number one single in the UK, making them the act with the most number-one singles from The X Factor UK.
 It later became the second-best selling girl group single released in the UK, behind "Wannabe", by the Spice Girls.
 It holds the record for the most streamed girl group song in the country with over 196 million streams.